Languages of the Roman Empire: Christian communities

 The Epistle to Diognetus states that language was not a determining factor in Christian identity; Christians might speak any language.
 By late antiquity, at least some Christian literature had been created for virtually every language in regular use throughout the Empire.

 The international use of Greek was one factor enabling the spread of Christianity, as indicated for example by the use of Greek for the Epistles of Paul.
 Constantine, the first emperor to actively support Christianity, presumably knew some Greek, but Latin was spoken in his court, and he used an interpreter to address Greek-speaking bishops at the Council of Nicaea.
 In the Christian Latin West, Greek became associated with "paganism" and regarded as a foreign language (lingua peregrina).
 Saint Augustine confessed that he loathed Greek and found it hard to learn.
 By late antiquity, however, it was possible to speak Greek as a primary language while not conceiving of oneself as a "Hellene" in matters of religion and culture.
 In the first half of the 5th century, Greek was the standard language in which bishops communicated, and the Acta Conciliorum ("Acts of the Church Councils") were recorded originally in Greek and then translated into Latin, Syriac, or Coptic.

 During this period, Latin played only a subordinate role in the ecumenical councils, as did representatives from the Western empire.
 Although traditionally Armenian is regarded as having been established as a Christian language by this time, it does not appear in the Acta.
 There are hints that Coptic might be spoken at the councils, but no secure record.
 On-the-spot translation into Greek was available for the participant who used his own language, including some who are referred to as "Arabs", "Saracens" or "Ishmaelites".
 Christian content has been found in a few Arabic inscriptions from the 6th century.

+A silver amulet from what is today Frankurt, in Roman Germany, dating no later than the mid-3rd century, begins with an allusion to the Greek Trisagion in Latin transcription and quotes Philippians 2:10–11 in Latin.
+Protective amulets to guide a deceased person into the afterlife are common in Classical culture, but this amulet's Christian use makes it extremely rare evidence of early Christianity in Germany.